JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * Clarification is sought on whether NHHT's development partner (Barratt Homes) has withdrawn from its involvement in the Scheme.
 If so, please provide details of any replacement development partner and copies of any agreements with them.
  * Paragraph 7.11 of the Acquiring Authority's updated Statement of Case claims that there will be a gain in affordable housing floorspace on the FDS of 3,232sqm.
 The Objectors dispute this figure (we calculate net loss of 24,707sqm) and seek clarification of how it has been calculated.
  * Paragraph 10.9 of the Acquiring Authority's updated Statement of Case says: _"The Council has kept and continues to keep detailed records about the owners and occupiers of the interests in the Order Land."_ The Objectors request that copies of these 'detailed records' are provided before the inquiry commences (with personal information redacted if necessary).
+ * Full details of the location and number of dwellings on the estate that currently meet/fail Decent Homes Standard.

 ## Further docs for inclusion in core bundle
  * Submit copy of the [2009 Leaseholders Toolkit](http://35percent.org/img/ToolkitAylesburyLeaseholders2009.pdf) showing the like-for-like property swap option.